Dept. Code: KIN

 • A grade of C or better is required for each course applied toward the minor; the overall grade point average for the minor must be 2.0 or above.

-• The undergraduate coursework in Exercise Physiology, Sports Medicine, and Sport Administration are open to all qualified University of Miami students.
+• The undergraduate coursework in Exercise Physiology, Sports Medicine, and Sports Administration are open to all qualified University of Miami students.
 A student can minor in either Exercise Physiology or Sports Medicine but not both.

-• Determination for using these courses as a minor, as a specialization, and/or as electives in any program, is made by the individual student’s degree granting college or school.
+• Determination for using these courses as a minor, as a specialization, and/or as electives in any program, is made by the individual student’s degree-granting college or school.

 • Seniors are required to participate in the General Education Assessment as part of the SACSCOC review process.